medic/cht-docs/content/en/apps/tutorials/tasks-1.md

 ---

 {{% pageinfo %}}
 Tasks prompt users to complete activities on a programmatic schedule.
-This guide will explain how to write a task which prompts CHW users to complete an _assessment_ [app form]{{< ref "apps/tutorials/app-forms" >}} for new patients within 7 days of registration.
+This guide will explain how to write a task which prompts CHW users to complete an _assessment_ [app form]({{< ref "apps/tutorials/app-forms" >}}) for new patients within 7 days of registration.

 - Creating a straight-forward task
 - Running and testing that task